2023 Michigan State University shooting: Gun violence protest

 Michigan State students organized a sit-down protest at the State Capitol on February 15 pushing for legislation and commonsense gun laws.
 Speakers at the rally also included students from Oxford High School, the site of a school shooting in 2021.
 Maya Manuel, the organizer of the rally, wanted politicians to "understand what's life like in our shoes and to understand how we feel".
 Students sat cross-legged in front of the Capitol steps, assuming the position they have been trained to adopt in the active-shooter trainings that people of their generation have been trained in through their schooling.
 Manuel asked this of the legislators saying "before you act like you understand us, please take a moment to sit with us and to listen to us".
 Legislators present were asked to sit or stand in front of the students.
 United States Representative Elissa Slotkin, Michigan Attorney General Dana Nessel, state Senator Winnie Brinks, and state House Speaker Joe Tate were among those in attendance.

 Michigan State students and their supporters returned to the Capitol on February 17 for an "End Gun Violence" protest.
 Ellie Baden, one of the organizers, addressed the crowd and said "we need our elected officials to vow that this cannot and will not happen again".
 Legislators addressing the crowd included Sam Singh, the Democratic state senator representing East Lansing, and Julie Brixie, the Democratic state representative for Okemos.

+Permanent memorial

+According to The Detroit News, Michigan State plans to create a permanent memorial on campus to honor the victims.
+In June 2023, the school announced that $300,000 from the "Spartan Strong Fund" had already been set aside to finance a memorial.
+A commission composed of students, faculty, staff, and community liaisons, calling itself the Feb.
+13 Permanent Memorial Planning Committee, would seek input from the MSU community on ideas for the memorial, with plans to solicit artist proposals by the end of the semester.

+Lawsuits

+In June 2023, the families of the shooting victims announced they were filing lawsuits against Michigan State University for security failures related to the attack.
+First to file were survivors Nate Statly and Troy Forbush.
+A few days later, the family of Alexandria Verner announced it was suing the school for failing "to provide proper security on campus".
+A week later, lawyers filed a lawsuit against MSU on behalf of Yukai "John" Hao.
+Finally, the families of victims Arielle Anderson, Brian Fraser, and Hanyang Tao announced they were suing the university for "negligence regarding safety conditions before the shooting, including the lack of classroom doors that could be locked from the inside, the lack of a proper emergency alert system/public address speakers and the lack of an armed security officer, metal detectors or security stations."

+In December 2023, the university announced it had settled the lawsuits filed against it by the families of the students who had been killed — Alexandria Verner, Brian Fraser, and Arielle Anderson — for $5 million each.